Hostile Takeover

 A disassembler is thoroughly used to the sound of gunfire.
 From this side, though?
 That was a bit rarer.

-Then N caught up.
+Then N caught up to her.

-“So… time for tactics?” he asked, hopeful.
+«So… time for tactics?» he queried, hopeful.

-“Nah,” V said.
+«Nah,» V replied.

 If anything, it made their job easier.
 Disassembler ammunition had to come from somewhere — every shot that hit would have the damage regenerated in seconds, gifting them with another bullet they could fire without pausing to chew chassis.

 Thump-thump.
 Now that they were here.
 V was ready.
 She needed this.
+This body needed this.

 From high in the air, V dived, but her bullets landed first.
 Her guns fired twice as fast as the beating of her core.
 In the air, she was even harder to hit.
 V heard bullet after bullet sail past her.